 Located 30 miles northeast of Mexico City in the Valley of Mexico, Teotihuacán is one of Mexico’s most popular archaeological sites and contains some of the largest pyramidal structures built in the pre-Columbian Americas.

-Dating back to 100BC Teotihuacán was to become the cultural epicentre of ancient Mesoamerica.
+Dating back to 100 BCE Teotihuacán was to become the cultural epicentre of ancient Mesoamerica.
 Yet very little is known about its origins, its people and where they came from or what language they spoke for although the civilization left many architectural ruins, no trace has yet been found of a writing system.
 The Totonacs have always maintained that they were the ones who built it, something that was accepted by the Aztecs, although this has not been corroborated by archaeological findings.

 The original name of the city is also not known, Teotihuacán, which means ‘place of the gods’, was given to it by the Aztecs although they never lived in Teotihuacán but visited it as a place of pilgrimage as they believed it was the place where the world was created.

-Although buildings have been found which date back to 200 BC the development of Teotihuacán began in the first century AD, which was when the Pyramid of the Sun was constructed.
+Although buildings have been found which date back to 200 BCE the development of Teotihuacán began in the first century AD, which was when the Pyramid of the Sun was constructed.
 This development resulted from the exploitation of natural resources and an increase in agricultural production resulting in the development of trade.
-Between the 4th and 7th century Teotihuacán was to reach it height with influence throughout most parts of Mesoamerica reaching its peak around 450 AD when it was to become one of the largest cities of the world at that time covering an area of 30 Sq km (11 Sq miles) with a population of between 85,000-200,000 inhabitants.
+Between the 4th and 7th century Teotihuacán was to reach its height with influence throughout most parts of Mesoamerica reaching its peak around 450 AD when it was to become one of the largest cities of the world at that time covering an area of 30 Sq km (11 Sq miles) with a population of between 85,000-200,000 inhabitants.

 Its decline is believed to have occurred between 650 and 750 AD and evidence has been found of wilful destruction and damage by fire of some of the main buildings.
 Some scholars put this down to it being sacked by unknown invaders although others suggest that it may have been an uprising of the people against the elite.

-Teotihuacán was believed to have been a multi-ethnic city, occupied by Otomi, Zapotec, Mixtec, Maya and Nahua peoples each with their own distinct with the majority of people living in large apartment.
+Teotihuacán was believed to have been a multi-ethnic city, occupied by Otomi, Zapotec, Mixtec, Maya and Nahua peoples each with their own distinct with the majority of people living in large apartments.
 Many of the buildings contained workshops where artisans produced pottery and other goods.

 The name "Citadel" was given to it by the Spanish, who believed it was a fort.
-A large enclosure with a capacity to hold about 100,000 people, it is believed that this may have been used for ritual performances although is also thought to have been the marketplace.
+A large sunken enclosure with a capacity to hold about 100,000 people, it is believed that this may have been used for ritual performances although is also thought to have been the marketplace.
 The interior space is surrounded by four large platforms surmounted by pyramids.